 - Two Level Cooking Grates

 - Many Points of Failure

 - Limited Support

 Kamado grills started out as a relatively expensive, specialty charcoal grill.
 As they gained in popularity more companies started making them and they started showing up in all kinds of stores.
 The original makers stuck to a distribution system that favored small, local retailers and avoided the big box stores.
 This left the door wide open for Vision Grills.

 These Chinese imported grills can be found in a wide range of stores, most notably, Home Depot, but also online through Amazon.
-They are not the same quality of Kamado grills, but they balance price with features.
-The Vision Professional C-Series has things like an electric charcoal starter option.
-Basically this is an old style electric heating element that can be inserted through a door in the front of the grill.
+They are not the same quality as other Kamado grills, but they balance price with features.
+The Vision Professional Grill C-Series has things like an electric charcoal starter option.
+Basically, this is an old-style electric heating element that can be inserted through a door in the front of the grill.
 While some of these features are nice additions, they kind of work against the simplicity that makes a great Kamado Grill.

-Now, for around $700USD you get the complete unit.
+Now, for around $900USD you get the complete unit.
 This makes this Kamado Grill much less expensive than the better brands.
 You get the ignition system I mentioned as well as legs for it to stand on and a pair of side tables.
-A comparable set up with a better grill would be several hundred more.
+A comparable setup with a better grill would be several hundred more.
 Take this into consideration when deciding on a Kamado Grill.
 There is a definite tradeoff.